lyra/embedded-form-glue/README.md

 If you want to integrate a payment form on your web-page and get it easier with PCI-DSS, you can use IFrames loaded from a PCI-DSS certified server.

-Lyra provides a [Lyra Javacript library][JS Link] that helps you to integrate a payment form using standard HTML components on your website.
-The library will transform automatically each sensitive field (Pan, security form) into an IFrame loaded from Lyra servers.
+Lyra provides a [Javacript library][JS Link] that helps you to integrate a payment form using standard HTML components on your website.
+The library will transform automatically each sensitive field (pan, security code, ...) into an IFrame loaded from Lyra servers.

-To allow IFrame loading from Lyra servers, The [Lyra Javascript library][JS Link] **must** be loaded from them.
-For this reason, it's not possible to add it in your package.json file like any other javascript library.
+For this reason, the [Lyra Javascript library][JS Link] **must** be loaded from the Lyra PCI-DSS certifed servers.
+Consequently, it's not possible to add it in your package.json file like any other javascript library.

 To make your life easier, we have created a glue library that helps you to